apifortress/apif-auto/README.md

 # PUSH

 Push allows us to push tests into API Fortress.
 When tests are downloaded from the platform, they come as 2 XML files (unit.xml & input.xml).
-We can use this tool to push those files back to API Fortress, either individually or in bulk.
+We can use this tool to push those files back to an API Fortress project, either individually or in bulk.

 ## PUSH EXECUTION FLAGS